 Is it safe to use Blish HUD?

-We work hard to make sure that we strictly follow ArenaNet's policies, but it is up to you to read their policies (linked below) and use your best judgement.
+We work hard to make sure that we follow ArenaNet's policies to the best of our ability, but it is up to you to read their policies (linked below) and use your best judgement.

 First, understand that members working on Blish HUD take ArenaNet policies very seriously and do everything we can to avoid directly breaking their policies.
 We wouldn't have put all of this love and attention into the overlay if it was just going to get folks banned.
 Additionally, at least a few ArenaNet employees are aware of Blish HUD, some have used Blish HUD before, some have provided feedback on the project, and some even have contributed ideas which have directly impacted its development.